andmar8/Cordova-WP-SqlitePlugin/README.md

 ## Steps to get a test application off the ground - (WORK IN PROGRESS)

  - I assume you know how to install node.js, phonegap and cordova (yes, I install "both" the phonegap and cordova CLI)
+ - Remember to install git cli to your path
+ - Remember to add msbuild.exe (32bit .net 4 framework) to your path or
  - Create a new phonegap project: phonegap create dbTestApp --name "dbTestApp" --id "com.example.dbTestApp"
  - cd into your new dbTestApp folder
  - Create a wp8 platform: phonegap build wp8